mikybartoli1979/paper/paper.md

 # Title
-Price parity clause on Booking.com
+Simulations of Price parity clause on Booking.com

 # Author
 Carlo Reggiani
+John Smith

 # Introduction
 Booking.com is a dominant platform allowing consumers to find and compare hotel rooms.